 - We want to make applying for a grant as simple as possible.
 People who are doing important community-building work shouldn’t have to jump through tons of hoops to apply for funding.
 Our grant application is intentionally short and sweet.

 We give grants of up to $5,000.
-Since our first grant round in August 2011, we have granted $483,500 to 133 grassroots social justice organizations/projects led by people of color in DC.
+Since our first grant round in August 2011, we have made 236 grants, totaling $608,500, to grassroots social justice organizations/projects led by people of color in DC.

 Our volunteer Grantmaking Teams consist of 8-10 DC community activists of color who have a broad range of experience with community projects, social change work, and philanthropy.